-- Avoid unnecessary use of sharps. - For certain procedures, needle free equipment is available and must be used, e.g. collecting a urine sample from a catheter. - Request assistance when using sharps with reluctant or confused residents. - Do not carry sharps in the hand.
-Sharps containers should be available at the point of use, i.e. where the sharp is used. - Always use a sharps tray with an integrated sharps container. - Do not pass sharps from hand to hand and keep handling to a minimum. - Do not recap, bend or break needles before disposal.
+- Avoid unnecessary use of sharps. - For certain procedures, needle free equipment is available and must be used, e.g. collecting a urine sample from a catheter.

-- Dispose of needle and syringes as one unit into a sharps container. - Always carry sharps containers away from the body, ensuring the temporary closure mechanism is in the 'closed' position.
+- Request assistance when using sharps with a reluctant or confused service user. - Do not carry sharps in the hand.
+Sharps containers should be available at the point of use, i.e. where the sharp is used. - Do not pass sharps from hand to hand and keep handling to a minimum. - Do not recap, bend or break needles before disposal. - Dispose of needle and syringes as one unit into a sharps container. - Always carry sharps containers away from the body, ensuring the temporary closure mechanism is closed.